 Analyze Past Video Performance to Confirm Your Timing

 Your Follower Activity graph shows when your audience is online, but your past video performance shows when they actually engage with your content.
+Reviewing this data as part of a periodic social media audit helps you spot shifts before they hurt your reach.
 By analyzing your most successful posts, you can find hard evidence of what works for your specific account.

 Step 1: Identify Your Top-Performing Videos